tmhn/Sparta/node/1-node-intro/README.md

 ```

 We can now use the say object to speak our message.
 Again it is important to note that this is someone else's code!
 What it does and how to use it is up to them.
 Make sure you read the docs!

+In this case the say object has a method called speak.
+This will interact with our hardware to turn the text in to speech and then send it to the speakers.
+Pretty cool.
+And we don't event need to know how it does it to be able to use it.

 Now we can run our script as normal with: